Navigating a Contested Divorce: Steps and Tips

 - Trial: If disputes remain unresolved, the case proceeds to trial, where a judge decides based on the evidence presented.

 Individuals going through a contested divorce should seek independent legal advice and representation.
-Understanding these steps can help prepare for the emotional and financial challenges ahead.
+Understanding what does contested divorce mean and these steps can help prepare for the emotional and financial challenges ahead.

 Get Acquainted Call